Tools / Coding

 | LLaMA 3.1 405B | 28%* | 89% | Open weights; highest open-source score |

 *SWE-bench measures ability to solve real GitHub issues.
 Scaffolded = model given tools (file editing, running tests).
 Standalone model performance is lower.
-Benchmarks are a useful guide, not a guarantee of real-world performance.
+Benchmarks are a useful guide, not a guarantee of real-world performance — see ChatGPT vs Claude vs Gemini for how these models compare beyond coding.

 FAQ